whitfieldsdad/go-atomic/README.md

 # go-atomic

-A Go client for the Atomic Red Team framework
+A Go library for executing tests from the [Atomic Red Team](https://github.com/redcanaryco/atomic-red-team) framework.

 ⚠️ This project is under active development ⚠️

+## Features

+- JSONL output

 ## Usage